 Mike is the founding partner of Valent Legal.
-His entire career has been dedicated to representing victims of serious injuries, sexual abuses, medical negligence, and corporate and pharmaceutical wrongs.
-Over the past decade, he has built a reputation as a tireless victim advocate and strong promoter of access to justice.
-In 2015 he was named as a finalist for Public Justice’s North American Trial Lawyer of the Year.
-In 2017 Mike was included in the Lexpert Directory as a leading lawyer in Canada in his area of practice.
+His entire career has been dedicated to representing victims of serious injuries, sexual abuse, medical negligence, and corporate and pharmaceutical wrongs.
+Over the past decade, he has built a reputation as a tireless victim advocate and a strong promoter of access to justice.

-Mike is past chair of the Atlantic Provinces Trial Lawyers Association’s Young Lawyers Division and currently sits on the Association’s Education Committee.
 He has lectured at the Nova Scotia Bar Admission Course and has been invited to speak at numerous conferences in Canada and the United States.
-He has been published in national publications and quoted in national media like the Globe and Mail and CBC.
+He has been featured in national publications and quoted in national media such as The Globe and Mail and CBC.

-Given his reputation as a passionate advocate, Mike regularly receives referrals from, and works with other lawyer on, personal injury and medical malpractice case, as well as numerous class actions.
+Given his reputation as a passionate advocate, Mike regularly receives referrals from, and works with other lawyers on, personal injury and medical malpractice cases, as well as numerous class actions.
 Mike has successfully helped hundreds of victims of personal injury and sexual abuse.
-He has had the great honour of advancing victim rights and access to justice in a number of precedent setting cases.
+He has had the great honour of advancing victim rights and access to justice in a number of precedent-setting cases.

 Morrison (Estate of) v.
 Attorney General (Nova Scotia), 2011 NSSC 479 – represented hundreds of nursing home residents who allege wrongful nursing home fees.
 Successfully acted as class counsel in the first contested class action certification motion in Nova Scotia history.

 Brown v.
-Cape Breton (Regional Municipality), 2011 NSCA 32 – represented an injured pedestrian in a crosswalk accident and successfully argued this precedent setting case before the Nova Scotia Court of Appeal which set scope of disclosure for civil litigation in Nova Scotia.
+Cape Breton (Regional Municipality), 2011 NSCA 32 – represented an injured pedestrian in a crosswalk accident and successfully argued this precedent-setting case before the Nova Scotia Court of Appeal, which set the scope of disclosure for civil litigation in Nova Scotia.